 Breast Milk and its Uses

-All of the below uses for breast milk / breast milk cures are beneficial to the whole family…
+All of the below uses for breast milk / breast milk cures are beneficial for the whole family:

 - Pink eye breast milk treatment: You can put a few